 In this post, we’ve explored various methods for killing processes in Linux from the command line.
 From using the kill command with a process ID to tools such as pkill and killall, you should now understand how to terminate unwanted or misbehaving processes on your Linux system.

-While a good understanding of the Linux command line is helpful for managing your website, it is not a requirement.
+While a good understanding of the Linux command line helps manage your website, it is not a requirement.

 With the help of a hosting platform like RunCloud, you can easily manage your Linux server without getting bogged down in the technical details.